stat301-2-2024-winter/final-project-2-louiseoh2025/README.md

 - `memos/`: contains all progress memos that lead to the final project

+- `results/`: contains all splitted data, fitted/tuned models, analysis tables, and other outputs created from the .R scripts

 ## R Scripts

 - `0_data_cleaning.R`: codes used to clean and save data ready for use